 Waterside is committed to the support and development of emerging artists.
 In February 2013, as part of our To The Stage programme of events for emerging theatre practitioners, Waterside and Creative Industries Trafford commissioned our first theatre piece for the newly refurbished Chambers Space.
 Since then we have supported emerging artists through our theatre commissions, support in kind, free performance space, and mentoring.

-Swear School is our current commission - find out more about the show.
+Nathaniel Hall's First Time is our current commissioned artist - find out more about the show.

 Premiering in June 2014, The Man Who Woke Up Dead, was our first commission.
 The production was also supported by Arts Council England.